Oscar D. Longstreth

 Oscar Dolson Longstreth (September 4, 1876 – April 29, 1957) was an American football player and coach.
-He began the storied football program at Little Rock Central High School in (1904) and at Arkansas Teachers College (now known as the University of Central Arkansas) in 1908.
+He began the storied football program at Little Rock Central High School in (1904) and at Arkansas State Normal School—now known as the University of Central Arkansas—in 1908.

 Longstreth was a native of Iowa and was noted to have played quarterback in his collegiate days.